Ohio Tax Penalty and Interest Calculator

 Pay What You Can

 Making a partial payment can reduce the unpaid tax base and limit how quickly the balance grows over time.
-Although a payment may not stop billing notices or collection activity, it can lower the amount of interest that continues to accrue.
+Although a payment may not stop billing notices or collection activity, it can lower the amount of interest that continues to accrue on overdue taxes.
 Taxpayers who cannot afford lump sum payments should still evaluate whether a smaller payment can help stabilize the account.

 02